jitinnair1/gradfolio/README.md

 - Project Showcase

 ## Installation
-* Click on `Use This Template`
+* Click on `Use this template`
 * Your new site should be ready at https://username.github.io/gradfolio/
-* Change content and add custom domain
+* You can now modify the contents and personalise the template

 ## Based on
 - [hagura](https://github.com/sharu725/hagura)